bigsk1/podcast-ai/README.md

 - Downloads YouTube videos/audio using yt-dlp
 - Transcribes audio using Faster Whisper
 - Generates natural conversations using Claude AI
-- Converts text to speech using ElevenLabs voices
+- Converts text to speech using ElevenLabs voices - have 2 voices talking about the youtube video
 - Fact-checks content using AI
 - Generates audio files for each part of the conversation
+- Can combine and have one audio file for AI Podcast with fact checking

 ## Prerequisites